rtablada/guides-source/guides/v3.1.0/101-tutorial/application-template.md

 curly braces (e.g. `{{foo}}`), or in the case of components, by angle brackets in capital case (e.g. `<ModalDialog></ModalDialog`).
 So far our template doesn't have any dynamic content, it's plain HTML and CSS.
-In the next step, we'll extract our first component, the ContactList.
+In the next step, we'll extract our first component, the `ContactList`.